Insurance for Students

 Student Personal Property Insurance

 The University does not assume liability for damage, theft or loss of personal property not caused by the University’s gross negligence or intentional act or omission.
 The University will not reimburse Student or their parents/guardians for damaged, lost, or stolen personal property.
 Students are encouraged to protect their personal property from loss by purchasing appropriate insurance, as students are not covered under the University’s state and commercial property insurance policy program.
 Students should review any applicable homeowner’s policy that the student or student’s family might have to determine whether the contents of the student’s University room are covered or if personal property insurance should be purchased.
-When students consider this insurance protection, they should keep in mind the replacement cost of such items as computer, jewelry, musical instruments, electronics, books, calculators, clothes and shoes, and sports equipment.
-Students can access information regarding the purchase of personal property coverage by clicking onto the link below.
+When students consider this insurance protection, they should keep in mind the replacement cost of such items as computers, jewelry, musical instruments, electronics, books, calculators, clothes and shoes, and sports equipment.
+Students can access information regarding the purchase of personal property coverage by selecting a preferred vendor/ insurance company not limited to the following companies:

 https://urmiastudentproperty.ajg.com/